 Another Key Part of Market Research is Knowing Your Competitors.
 That's because your Digital Marketing Campaigns, will need to make it clear; in what ways are you different from them, and what your Unique Selling Proposition (U.S.P.) is.

+The Industry Research you carried out in the previous step, is a good starting point, but you'll also have to find out:

 Which Specific Market Segments They Are Targeting.